Daniele Moreno: Career

 Born in São Paulo, Dani Moreno made her stage debut in 2005, being part of the cast for the play A Dança dos Signos, by Oswaldo Montenegro.

-In 2006, Moreno starred in the play O Banquete da Vida.
+In 2006 Moreno starred in the play O Banquete da Vida.
 She later worked on several classic plays, such as Twelfth Night, Our Town and Three Sisters.

 Moreno made her television debut in 2011, after being called to interpret the character Martha in the telenovela Amor e Revolução, for SBT.

-In 2012, she was contracted by Rede Globo to be part of the cast of Salve Jorge, where she interpreted Aisha.
+In 2012 she was contracted by Rede Globo to be part of the cast of Salve Jorge, where she interpreted Aisha.

-In 2015, she returned to SBT, for the role of Safira in Cúmplices de um Resgate, the novela's main villain.
+In 2015 she returned to SBT, for the role of Safira in Cúmplices de um Resgate, the novela's main villain.

-Later, in 2019, she moved to RecordTV to work on the telenovela Amor sem Igual.
+In 2019 she moved to RecordTV to work on the telenovela Amor sem Igual.

 Personal life

 Moreno is a vegan, having swapped to the diet in 2019.
 Besides her acting career, she also works on campaigns for the Brazilian Vegetarian Society since 2020.

-In 2021, Moreno was diagnosed with Ankylosing spondylitis.
+In 2021 Moreno was diagnosed with ankylosing spondylitis.
 She revealed her diagnosis through an Instagram post.